 However, if you’re in a hurry and want to cook the lentils within a short time, you can simply use your rice cooker.
 Cooking lentils in a rice cooker also requires less effort where cooking pans will take away both your time and energy.
 So, let’s check the post to know How to Cook Lentils in Rice Cooker with some easy and simple steps.

 How to Cook Lentils in Rice Cooker | Step By Step Process

-Using a rice steamer or cooker to prepare the lentils is a simple and easiest way to do it.
-Just follow these easy steps to prepare your favourite lentils without much more trouble.
+Using a rice steamer or cooker to prepare the lentils is the simple and easiest way to do it.
+Just follow these easy steps to prepare your favorite rice cooker lentils recipe without much more trouble.

 Ingredients You’ll Need

 Before you start your cooking, there is a list of some ingredients that you’ll need to complete your dish.